kestra-io/docs/content/docs/15.how-to-guides/shell.md

 ### File Output

-Inside of your Shell code, write a file to the system.
+Inside of your Shell script, write a file to the system.
 You'll need to add the `outputFiles` property to your flow and list the files you're trying to put out.
 In this case, we want to output `output.txt`.
 More information on the formats you can use for this property can be found [here](/docs/developer-guide/scripts/output-directory).

 The example below writes a `output.txt` file containing the "Hello world" text, similar the output we used earlier.
 We can then refer the file using the syntax `{{ outputs.{task_id}.outputFiles['<filename>'] }}`, and read the contents of the file using the `read()` function.